dhh1128/ken/docs/index.md

 ![definition](assets/definition.png)

-Ken's syntax derives from [Github-Flavored Markdown](https://github.github.com/gfm/) (which in derives from [CommonMark](https://spec.commonmark.org/)).
-If you know markdown, you already "ken" a lot of it.
+If you know markdown, you already "ken" a lot of ken's syntax.
 Read [the spec](spec/README.md) for details.

 #### Why